 Choose either a long and simple password or a short and complex one (less than 13 characters).

-- A passphrase (more than 13 characters) is a sentence or several random words like, ‘I like swimming’.
+- A passphrase (more than 13 characters) is a sentence or several random words such as ‘I like swimming’.
 You don’t need to include special characters and you can include spaces.

-- Or use a combination of special characters (at least eight) including at least three of the following:
+- Alternatively, use a combination of special characters (at least eight), including at least three of the following: